Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 ___
 ## Biometric verification

-With biometric verification, the users can authenticate the PIV session with a successful match of a fingerprint.
-To be able to execute the biometric verification, the YubiKey has to have biometrics configured and must not be blocked for using biometrics.
-Clients can verify the conditions by reading the properties of biometric metadata (see [Get Bio metadata](#get-bio-metadata)).
+With biometric verification, users can authenticate the PIV session with a successful match of a fingerprint.
+To execute biometric verification, the YubiKey must have biometrics configured and enabled.
+Clients can verify these conditions by reading the properties of biometric metadata (see [Get Bio metadata](#get-bio-metadata)).

-The YubiKey keeps track of failed biometric matches and will block the biometric authentication if there are more than three such failures.
-In that case the client should use the PIN verification as soon as possible.
-The number of remaining biometric matches is returned in the command response's `AttemptsRemaining` property.
+The YubiKey keeps track of failed biometric matches and will block biometric authentication if there are more than three such failures.
+In that case, the client should use the [PIV PIN verification](#verify) as soon as possible.
+The number of remaining biometric verification attempts is returned in the command response's `AttemptsRemaining` property.
 The value is present only after a failed match.

-Clients can also request to generate a temporary PIN which can be used with the `VerifyTemporaryPinCommand` for authentication without the need of a biometric match.
-The temporary PIN is stored in YubiKey's RAM and is invalidated after the PIV session is closed or an attempt of using a wrong temporary PIN.
+Clients can also request to generate a temporary PIN, which can be used with the `VerifyTemporaryPinCommand` for authentication without the need of a biometric match.
+The temporary PIN is stored in YubiKey's RAM and is invalidated after the PIV session is closed or an invalid temporary PIN is used.
 For `PIN_OR_MATCH_ALWAYS` slot policy, the temporary PIN can be used only once.

 ### Available